 My boys (ok, Justin and me too) are loving all the holiday cookies and desserts we have been trying lately.
 It’s all for the blog, right?!
-Well, this week we made another delicious recipe: a thumbprint cookie with a chocolate ganache covered in peppermint.
+Well, this week we made another delicious recipe: Peppermint Chocolate Ganache Thumbprint Cookies.

-I started with a recipe from one of my many magazines, but the dough did not come out right at all so I had to modify a little bit as I went.
+I started with a recipe from one of my many magazines.
+Unfortunately, the dough did not come out right at all so I had to modify a little bit as I went.
 The dough didn’t look pretty, but they still tasted amazing!

-Tyler tried to help with making the thumbprints in the cookies, but after making the first batch, I noticed that his little thumbs weren’t making enough of an indent in the cookie.
+Tyler tried to help with making the thumbprints in the cookies.
+After making the first batch, I noticed that his little thumbs weren’t making enough of an indent in the cookie.
 Even some of the ones I did the first batch weren’t enough.
-You have to really make a pretty decent dent in the cookies because it will close up a little as they bake.
+You have to make a decent dent in the cookies because it will close up a little as they bake.

 Step by Step

 Start by combining the sugars and the softened butter.

 Add the rest of the dough ingredients and mix it up.
 When I added the flour, the dough was still very dry, so I added an extra egg and some more vanilla extract until it became a little more of a dough that would stick together.
 Don’t worry, I updated the recipe to reflect this change.

 Gather about a tablespoon of dough, and roll it into a ball.
 Then flatten the dough on a baking stone.

 Use your thumbs to make indents in the center of the cookies.
 Make the indent bigger than you think you need because it will close up as they bake.